An in-depth look at SC Product Options and Hulk Product Options for a clear view into which makes the most sense for your Shopify store.

 Because Shopify’s built-in product options are all generated and housed within the platform’s user interface (UI), you’re fairly limited when adding, adapting or generally managing your variants.
 For instance, you may only be able to add options as a dropdown.

-Whereas with Bold and Hulk you can make options available in a text box, as buttons or checkboxes, a date field, a color or swatch picker etc. The sky’s the limit.
+Whereas with SC and Hulk you can make options available in a text box, as buttons or checkboxes, a date field, a color or swatch picker etc. The sky’s the limit.

 Both apps also allow for bulk actions to take place, which isn’t possible via Shopify’s base UI.
 So instead of, say, applying the same options to similar products (perhaps all donut orders get a complimentary dusting of cinnamon sugar, if desired), you have to go into each SKU and create custom variants for individual products, one by one.

-Available from both Hulk and Bold, conditional logic allows you to set rules or conditions within an option that then … triggers another option.
+Available from both apps, conditional logic allows you to set rules or conditions within an option that then … triggers another option.

 For example, if you’re a customized shampoo company, you can give shoppers the option of choosing what type of hair they have (wavy, straight, curly etc.).
 Each different hair category, then triggers a different set of options for the second step of the personalization process, which might be preferred ingredients or scents.